anatoly-scherbakov/documented/README.md

 - Describe your business logic in docstrings of your classes and exceptions;
 - When printing an object or an exception, the library will substitute the placeholders in the docstring text with runtime values,
-- And you (or your user) will see a human readable text.
+- And you (or your user) will see a human-readable text.

 ## Installation